-We’ve mentioned web series several times over the past few weeks – there are a lot of people who are doing it right.
-In the name of research, hours have been spent carefully, methodically watching marathons of series to extrapolate trends and categorize each species of video.
-These series are entertaining, but they’re also a fresh way to keep audiences coming back to your brand week in and week out.
-This blog post is dedicated to crafting online web series, with 11 ideas to get your own video series going.
+Web series are a great way to capture and sustain audience interest.
+It’s a fresh way to keep audiences coming back to your brand week after week.
+This blog post is dedicated to crafting engaging online web series, with eleven ideas to get your own video series going.

 1. Audience Participation